 Hearing Screening Resources, Glossary & Bibliography

-The Clinic Checklist is available as a PDF download.
+The Hearing and Vision: Screener Checklist (PDF) is available as a PDF download.

 Quick Reference Guide